felucian/Ready-AI-APP-ST304/Lab_Modules/04_RollingUpdates/04_RollingUpdates.md

     service "bookservice" deleted
     ```

-2. Wait few minutes and then double check the results of the delete operation by executing:
+2. Wait few seconds and then double check the results of the delete operation by executing:

     ```dos
     kubectl get pod; kubectl get service